 6. 20 percent of LPS students are open enrolled.
 That is the highest percentage of any school district our size or larger along the Front Range.

-8. LPS is the only Denver metro area school district to be Accredited with Distinction three years in a row!
+8. LPS is the only Denver metro area school district to be Accredited with Distinction four years in a row!
 This is the highest academic accreditation rating given by the Colorado Department of Education.
 Only the top 10 percent of school districts in Colorado are Accredited with Distinction.

 10. LPS teachers are caring professionals who devote their time and talent to helping each and every student achieve to his or her highest potential.
 LPS teachers average 12 years of experience, and 64 percent have masters degrees or above.